Afghan film star in miserable French exile after death threats over veil

 The imam in her local village of Kapisa announced that she should not return, which Azizi said translates as: "She must die."

 Soon after, a bomb was thrown into their garden in Kabul but failed to explode.
 Telephone threats started to pour in, and the couple were forced to move from house to house.

 In mid-November, they flew to Nantes in western France where Golbahari was appearing in a festival.

 But their families, who had also received death threats, told them they had to stay away.

-The couple have found themselves in a decrepit shelter for asylum seekers in Dreux, 90 kilometres (56 miles) outside Paris.
+The couple has found themselves in a decrepit shelter for asylum-seekers in Dreux, 90 kilometres (56 miles) outside Paris.
 Their small green and violet room looks out over a roof full of discarded rubbish.

-Golbahari has struggled to cope with the forced exile, attempting suicide and now on anti-depressants.
+Golbahari has struggled to cope with the forced exile.
+She has attempted suicide and is now on anti-depressants.